-- They must be done with "show changes" so I can see the changes you made (see help for MS Word or Pages for Mac).
+- They must be done with "show changes" so I can see the changes you made (see help for MS Word, Pages for Mac, or Google Docs).

-- Revisions must be appended with a changelog documenting the original feedback and improvements made.
-The changelog must be structured according to the assessment rubric and include specific references to the rubric, writing handout, and Hacker's Style Guide (e.g., "H.5b" for "Shifts in tense").
+- Revisions must be appended by a changelog explaining how you improved based on the original feedback.
+As you can see in the example below, the changelog must be structured according to the assessment rubric and include specific references to the rubric, writing handout, and Hacker's Style Guide (e.g., "H.5b" for "Shifts in tense").